milydatta/Trooper-Trip/README.md

+#trooper trip
-If you want to start a trip then call trooper trip.Trooper Trip is ready for your awesome trip.
+If you want to start a trip then call trooper trip.<br/>
+Trooper Trip is ready for your awesome trip.<br/>
-It's a project of react js, node js,bootstrap,html & css. live link:https://trooper-trip.web.app/
+It's a project of react js, node js,bootstrap,html & css.<br/>
+live link:https://trooper-trip.web.app/